 Our skin is the largest organ.
 It covers our whole body and keeps our internal organs in place and protects them like a large-blanket.
-We nourish our skin to keep it clean using soap, shower gel or soak in a bubble bath.
+We nourish our skin to keep it clean using soap, shower gel, or soak in a bubble bath.
 Although our skin has this great function of protecting us, it is also vulnerable to be attacked by radicals and other harmful elements.
-Sometimes harm that damages the skin comes from the outside and sometimes from the inside.
-Keeping our skin clean and smelling good is not everything, we have to maintain good hygiene to protect that what protects us.
+Sometimes harm that damages our skin comes from the outside and sometimes from the inside.
+Keeping our skin clean and smelling good is not everything.
+We have to maintain proper and healthy hygiene to protect that what protects us.

 Skin-care is about taking care of our skin from the inside out and vise versa.
 Everything we consume surfaces on the skin.
 A lot of conditions are diagnosed by looking at the skin.
 For example, people that smoke cigarettes suffer from dry and dehydrated skin.
-Also, medication has a big effect on our skin, therefore if we are taking medication we have to watch changes on our skin so we can either stop or change the medication and treat our skin using the right products.
-Also! watching what we eat is very important if we want to maintain or restore healthy-skin.
+Also, medication has a significant effect on our skin; therefore, if we are taking medication, we have to watch changes on our skin so we can either stop or change the medicine and treat our skin using the right products.
+Also!
+Watching what we eat is very important if we want to maintain or restore healthy skin.

 Knowing what type of skin you have, and knowing how your skin reacts to certain ingredients is crucial.
-Sometimes our skin acts positively to a certain soap, gel, or cream and later rejects it.
-This can be for many reasons.
-Sometimes it is because of the season change, the brand is using a different formula, medication or just our wellbeing.
-When this happens it is not necessarily that we are allergic to the product, it could be just those reasons mentioned above.
-In this case, we can pause and use a different brand, we can still go back and try it again at a later time or season.
+Sometimes our skin acts positively to a particular soap, gel, or cream and later rejects it.
+This reaction can be for many reasons.
+Sometimes it is because of the season change; the brand product is using a different formula, medication, or just our wellbeing.
+When this happens, it is not necessarily that we are allergic to the product; it could be just those reasons mentioned above.
+In this case, we can pause and use a different brand.
+We can still go back and try the product again at a later time or season.

-I personally prefer to use natural and chemical-free cleansing soaps and shower gels.
-If I have an injury, disinfect it and then cleanse my skin.
-Because darker skin is prone to get scares after skin damage, it is essential that we care for that part of the skin by applying, for example, essential oil like Lavender-essential oil, it helps heal, disinfect and stop the itch. below you can read a little more about essential-oils.
+I prefer to use natural and chemical-free cleansing soaps and shower gels.
+If you have an injury, disinfect it and then cleanse your skin with a mild detergent.
+Because darker skin is prone to get scares after skin damage, we must care for scares and shaded areas by applying essential oil like myrrh and Lavender-essential oil; it helps heal, disinfect and stop the itch.
+Below you can read a little more about essential-oils.

 Soaps and shower gel:

-A basic skin regime is easy.
-I am personally a lover of soaps especially those that are handmade, vegan and suitable for hair, face, and skin because what is good for hair is good for the whole body (I only use soap for my skin) but I appreciate the fact that it is good for the hair too.
+A basic skin regime is natural.
+I am personally a lover of soaps especially those that are handmade, vegan and suitable for hair, face, and skin because what is right for hair is good for the whole body (I only use soap for my skin) but I appreciate the fact that it is good for the hair too.

 I like soap for my skin.
-After patting it dry I apply body-oil, lotion, or cream depending on the season.
-Soap is not everyone thing.
+After patting it dry, I apply body-oil, lotion, or cream depending on the season.
+Soap is not everyone’s thing.
 People have told me they get dry skin when they use soap.
-That is true in my case too, I have very dry skin, that’s why it is very important to have natural handmade soap.
+That is true in my case too, and I have dehydrated skin, that’s why it is essential to have natural handmade-soap.
 I prefer soap over shower gels because it gives me the feel of clean.

-Shower gel vs body wash: Some people prefer shower gels or body wash over soap.
+Shower gel vs. body wash: Some people prefer shower gels or body wash over soap.
 Both shower gels and body washes are detergents or soap-like and are chemically different than soaps.
-They have sodium Hydroxide are both perfumed and have less fat than soaps Whereas shower gel is thicker and firmer than the wash.
-It may contain exfoliating ingredients like sea salt and has a stronger scent like lemongrass and fresh ocean when you open the bottle.
-Body-wash is thinner, creamy like dish soap, with a milder scent and has ingredients that are suitable for hydrating the skin.
+They have sodium Hydroxide are both perfumed and have less fat than soaps, Whereas shower gel is thicker and firmer than the wash.
+It may contain exfoliating ingredients like sea salt earth and has a stronger scent like lemongrass and fresh ocean when you open the bottle.
+Body-wash is thinner, creamy like dish-soap, with a milder scent and has ingredients that are suitable for hydrating the skin.

-The shower gel is more suitable for the hot climate because the skin is already hydrated.
-The body-wash is more suitable for a cold dry climate.
+The shower gel is more suitable for the summer because the skin is already hydrated.
+The body-wash is ideal for a cold, dry climate.
 Both shower gels and body wash have a lot of water and fragrance in them that can cause dry skin.
-If you are prone to have dry skin make sure the ingredients are skin-friendly.
+If you are prone to have dry skin make sure, the ingredients are skin-friendly.